-by Portraits of the Warriors and Statesmen of the last half century who have shed a lustre upon the history of their country, slso representations of the most important engagements by sea and land, from the period of 1780 till 1852, so that the work, when finished, shall form an Illustrated Gallery of the Naval and Military
+In order to carry out their views, the Publishers have determined that the work shall be profusely illustrated by Portraits of the Warriors and Statesmen of the last half century who have shed a lustre upon the history of their country, slso representations of the most important engagements by sea and land, from the period of 1780 till 1852, so that the work, when finished, shall form an Illustrated Gallery of the Naval and Military Exploits of England.

-It has been well said, "Characterns the true strength of nations, true glory their best inheritance.
-When the Umbrellas, Trunks, Carpet Bags, &c, with a variety time shall come that the British heart no longer thrills as the names of Cressy, Poictiers, Agincourt, Blendem, Ramilies, Oudenarde.
-Malplaquet, of Talavera, Salamanca, Toulouse, Waterloo,-the last hour of the British Empire will have struck."
-The promotion and elevation of national spirit and feeling is therefore the duty and interest of every true and loyal son of Eng-THE Report of the Washington County land.
-May Heaven inspire the hearts of every one of as with that spirit and feel ng.
+It has been well said, "Character is the true strength of nations, true glory their best inheritance.
+When the time shall come that the British heart no longer thrills as the names of Cressy, Poictiers, Agincourt, Blenhem, Ramilies, Oudenarde, Malplaquet, of Talavera, Salamanca, Toulouse, Waterloo,-the last hour of the British Empire will have struck."
+The promotion and elevation of national spirit and feeling is therefore the duty and interest of every true and loyal son of England.
+May Heaven inspire the hearts of every one of us with that spirit and feel ng.

-Conditions of Publication - The work will be issued on the 1st and 15th of every month in Parts at 1s.
-3d. and Divisions handsomely bound at 9s.
-41-2d., Printed on Imperial 8 vo. double columns, each part will be Farm Property of every description may be insured embellished by two highly finished steel engravings. in this Company without renewal of policy, at rates not and will contain 32 pages of letter-press.
-A beautiful steel Engraving.
-13 by 19 inches, the Storming of Seringaptam, the first victory in which the late Duke of Wellington was engaged in India, to be given to every subscriber to the work.
+Conditions of Publication -The work will be issued on the 1st and 15th of every month in Parts at Is.
+3d., and Divisions handsomely bound at 9s.
+41-2d., Printed on Imperial 8 vo. double columns, each part will be embellished by two highly finished steel engravings, and will contain 32 pages of letter-press.
+A beautiful steel Engraving, 13 by 19 inches, the Storming of Seringaptam, the first victory in which the late Duke of Wellington was engaged in India, to be given to every subscriber to the work.